Road traffic noise

 What meter should be used to measure street noise?

-Acoustic assessments for transportation noise require Class 1 (Type 1) integrating-averaging sound level meters, such as the SVAN 979 or similar high-specification instrumentation from manufacturers like Brüel & Kjær or NTi Audio.
+Acoustic assessments for transportation noise require Class 1 (Type 1) integrating-averaging sound level meters, such as the SVAN 979 or similar high-specification instrumentation from manufacturers like Brüel & Kjær, Norsonic or NTi Audio.
 To ensure data integrity for international regulatory compliance, all meters must possess a valid traceable calibration certificate, typically issued every 12 to 24 months by an accredited laboratory.
 During field deployment, the instrumentation must be configured with a Fast (125ms) time constant and high-capacity internal memory to record time-history data at a sampling interval of 1 second or less, allowing for the subsequent identification and exclusion of extraneous non-traffic noise events.

 For professional field-work, the measurement chain must be verified using a Class 1 acoustic calibrator immediately before and after each session to detect any sensitivity drift.
 Microphones must be fitted with all-weather windscreens—and in the case of long-term monitoring, outdoor microphone protection systems—to mitigate wind-induced turbulence and moisture interference.
 Because continuous environmental monitoring often spans multiple days to capture representative traffic patterns, a reliable uninterruptible power supply (UPS) or high-capacity external battery system is essential to prevent data loss during extended acquisition periods.